When my spouse was diagnosed with Type 2 diabetes, we both struggled to find a balance with our diet, and frankly, in our lives.

 Here are five healthy ways you can help your newly-diagnosed spouse accept and work with his or her new reality.

 1. Get your own eating habits in check.
 All of us can improve our eating habits.
 Indulging in a hot fudge sundae in full view of your spouse is not helpful, and a little “in your face.”
-Enjoy frozen yoghurt together or something healthy you both enjoy.
+Enjoy frozen yogurt together or something healthy you both enjoy.

 2. Find ways to cook his or her favorite foods in a more healthy way.
 So, fried chicken is off the approved list.
 Find a well-seasoned baked chicken recipe that will soon become his favorite, and accent it with fresh fruits and vegetables.
 Diabetic Connect offers a great recipe section with nutritional facts build in for counting.

 5. Remember, both of you are only human.
 Understanding diabetes in both your lives is a huge change.
-Have diabetic-friendly snacks available for craving times, including celery with a bit of peanut butter or low-glycemic index berries.
+Have diabetes-friendly snacks available for craving times, including celery with a bit of peanut butter or low-glycemic index berries.
 Listen to your spouse — don’t be judgmental, just be there.

 Oars rowing the same direction get the canoe to its destination much easier.
 Work with your spouse — not against him or her.